Current Course*FAQ*After the CourseBaden PowellCourse HistoryCourse Patches

 Should I prepare anything before the course?

-In addition to the application and payment, please have a BSA Annual Health and Medical Record signed by your physician and submit it to Joe Andreo, Staff Advisor, at joseph.andreo@scouting.org
+In addition to the application and payment, please have an Annual Health and Medical Record signed by your physician and submit it to Karen Caiati, Staff Advisor, at Karen.Caiati@scouting.org.

 You need to have a clear understanding of your role(s) in Scouting so that you can identify goals where your newly learned skills (and the ones you already have) can be best utilized.